Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 ```

 You can change this port number into any port you want.
-but please make sure that you are not
+but please make sure that you are not conflicting the other services which also needs the same port.
+For example, `mysql` uses port `3306` so you cannot use port `3306` for SSH if you want to install `mysql` in that server.